kerfed/kerfed-api-examples/README.md

 ## API Keys

 These examples use an environment variable `KERFED_API_KEY`.
-To get an API key, log in to [kerfed.com/account](https://kerfed.com/account) and then use the API key management console to create an API Kye:
+To get an API key, log in to [kerfed.com/account](https://kerfed.com/account) and then use the API key management console to create an API key:
 [![Kerfed API Keys](images/account.png)](https://kerfed.com/account)